Azure/aks-engine/examples/addons/azure-arc-onboarding/README.md

 When a Kubernetes cluster is attached to Azure Arc, it will appear in the Azure portal.
 It will have an Azure Resource Manager ID and a managed identity.
 Clusters are attached to standard Azure subscriptions, are located in a resource group, and can receive tags just like any other Azure resource.

 To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy agents.
-These agents run in a Kubernetes namespace named azure-arc and are standard Kubernetes deployments.
+These agents run in a Kubernetes namespace named `azure-arc` and are standard Kubernetes deployments.
 The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and watching for configuration requests.

-You can deploy the Azure Arc agents either as part of the cluster creation process (by including the `arc` addon spec in your input `apimodel.json`) or manually using [azure-cli](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/connect-cluster).
+You can deploy the Azure Arc agents either as part of the cluster creation process (by including the `azure-arc-onboarding` addon spec in your input `apimodel.json`) or manually using [azure-cli](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/connect-cluster).

 ## Azure Arc for Kubernetes Addon

-The `arc` addon creates a Kubernetes job (in namespace `azure-arc-onboarding`) in charge of deploying the Azure Arc agents.
+The `azure-arc-onboarding` addon creates a Kubernetes job (in namespace `azure-arc-onboarding`) in charge of deploying the Azure Arc agents.
 The following information is required in order to successfully onboard the new cluster.

 | Name             | Required | Description                                                                            |